Azubi-Team-Selenium/Indian_Start_Up_Analysis/README.md

 The data for this project was sourced from different places.
 The 2018 and 2019 datasets were collected from GitHub via provided links, and the 2020 and 2021 datasets from a remotely secured database using credentials provided by client.

 5. **Data Cleaning and Preprocessing**:
 The data obtained for the analysis of the Indian Startup Ecosystem from the 2018-2021 funding datasets required extensive cleaning and preprocessing due to various issues such as duplicates, misplaced values, null values, inconsistent variables and values, unnecessary symbols, commas, and full stops.
-The following steps were taken to ensure the data was reliable and ready for analysis:
+The following steps were taken to ensure that the data was reliable and ready for analysis:
 1. *Handling Duplicates*: Duplicates were identified and removed from the datasets to prevent skewing the analysis results and ensure data integrity.
 2. *Dealing with Null Values*: Null values were identified and handled appropriately using methods such as imputation, removal, or interpolation to avoid any bias in the analysis.
 3. *Correcting Misplaced Values*: Values that were incorrectly placed or categorized were corrected to ensure accurate representation of the data.
 4. *Standardizing Variables and Values*: Inconsistent variables and values were standardized to maintain uniformity across the datasets, enabling meaningful comparisons and analysis.
-5. *Removing Unnecessary Symbols*: Unnecessary symbols, commas, and full stops were removed from the data to prevent errors in calculations and ensure consistency in the dataset.
+5. *Removing Unnecessary Symbols*: Unnecessary currency and other symbols, commas, and full stops were removed from the data (amount column) to prevent errors in calculations and ensure consistency in the dataset.
 6. *Data Formatting*: Data formatting was applied to ensure that all data fields were in the correct format for analysis, including date formats, numerical values, and categorical variables.
 7. *Data Transformation*: Data transformation techniques were employed to normalize the data distribution, handle outliers, and prepare the data for statistical analysis and machine learning models.